Are Rottweilers Good with Kids? Family Guide

 Rottweilers can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 80-135 lbs and lifespan of 8-10 yrs, the Rottweiler benefits from care tailored to its physical and behavioral profile.
 The Rottweiler's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Health Predisposition Summary: Rottweilers show higher-than-average incidence of hip dysplasia, osteosarcoma, heart disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.